freebsd/freebsd-quarterly/2020q3/esn.md

   * Make use of the newly introduced crp_aad mechanism for combined modes.
   * Introduce minor fixes and improvements.

-Todo:
+TODO:

-  * Complete review proces in Phabricator and merge patches in the tree.
+  * Complete review process in Phabricator and merge patches in the tree.

 Sponsor: Stormshield